-In 2006, Benson hosted the Stony Awards and was named Stoner of the Year.
+In 2006, Benson hosted the Stony Awards and was named Stoner of the Year by High Times.
 He began contributing punchlines to Best Week Ever and then decided to star in Super High Me, his send-up of Morgan Spurlock's Super Size Me - with buds instead of burgers.

 Benson's live shows began being augmented by "interruptions," where he'd sit in the audience and heckle performers he introduced, such as Sarah Silverman and Zach Galifianikis.
 Comedy Central booked seven episodes of The Benson Interruption in 2010.

-His latest movie, The Greatest Story Ever Rolled (another goof on Spurlock, who directed The Greatest Movie Ever Sold), follows Benson and his comedy partner Graham Elwood on tour.
+In 2012, Benson and fellow comic Graham Elwood appeared in The Greatest Story Ever Rolled (another goof on Spurlock, who directed The Greatest Movie Ever Sold), which follows the duo as they tour the country.